vsajip/python-gnupg/docs/index.rst

     A passphrase to use when accessing the keyrings. extra_args (defaults to ``None``)
-    A list of additional arguments to pass to the ``gpg`` executable.
+    A list of additional arguments to pass to the ``gpg`` executable. output (defaults to ``None``)
+    The name of an output file to write to.
+If a name is specified, the decrypted output is written directly to the file.

 .. versionadded:: 0.4.1
    The ``extra_args`` keyword argument was added.